 The Adviser, an affiliate of the Fund, provides the Index to the Fund.
-The Adviser created the rules-based methodology of the Index.
+The Adviser or an affiliate created the rules-based methodology of the Index.

 The Index is the exclusive property of the Adviser.
 The Adviser has contracted with S&P Opco, LLC (a subsidiary of S&P Dow Jones Indices LLC) to calculate and maintain the Index.